Same Day Access – Medically Urgent Problems

 Please book in with Patient Services.
 Save time by using our “Express Check-in Screen”.

-It is very important that you arrive on time for your appointment – we suggest 5 or 10 mins early so that you can book in with Patient Services.
+It is very important that you arrive on time for your appointment – we suggest 10 mins early so that you can book in with Patient Services.
 If you do arrive late, it may not be possible for your doctor or nurse to see you, or you may have to wait till the end of that session.

 We try to run to time as far as possible, but sometimes, the doctor or nurse may need to spend more time with a patient, or is called out on an emergency, so please bear with us if you have to wait.